hemangandhi/music-lang-js/README.md

   - Of course it does for any sense of "melody" but can `play` be some sort of [do-notation](https://en.wikibooks.org/wiki/Haskell/do_notation) that manages the sequencing?
-- How much to default? `play` might be a bare-bones way to manage playing notes, but would a function like `play-with-envelope` make sense?
-Would there be any logic to manage if notes provide their own?

 ### The UI -- Interactive Coding